The Food Bank will use the funds to double the size of its distribution center to meet the growing need.

-McDonald’s restaurants across the Ozarks are collecting cans for coffee Aug.
-29- Sept.
-25. Customers who donate one canned item for Ozarks Food Harvest will receive one free McCafe beverage.
+McDonald’s restaurants across the Ozarks are collecting cans in exchange for coffee Oct.
+30 through Nov.
+26. Customers who donate one item for Ozarks Food Harvest will receive one free McCafe beverage.

-Ozarks Food Harvest and iHeartMedia’s 105.9 KGBX will kick off the 18th annual Hungerthon radio-thon tomorrow morning with a goal of raising $125,000 for the Weekend Backpack Program.
-This initiative gives over 1,600 local children six nutritious meals to take home on the weekends, when hunger is more prevalent.
+Ozarks Food Harvest and iHeartMedia’s 105.9 KGBX will kick off the 19th annual Hungerthon radio-thon tomorrow morning with a goal of raising $130,000 for the Weekend Backpack Program.
+This initiative gives more than 1,600 local children six nutritious meals to take home on the weekends, when hunger is more prevalent.

-During Hunger Action Month, Ozarks Food Harvest will encourage those in the Ozarks to take a stand against hunger.
+During Hunger Action Month, Ozarks Food Harvest encourages those in the Ozarks to take a stand against hunger.
 Events will be held throughout September to raise awareness and give opportunity for the community to take part in the local effort to solve hunger.